-- Extended Day two days a week after school from September until March for 1st 4th-grades - Counselor and staff will conduct learning styles inventory - Early Intervention Program (EIP) services daily - Tutors (Title I funded) Employee and contract to serve Kdg.
+- Extended Day two days a week after school from Fall until Spring for Kindergarten 4th- grades based upon funding. - Counselor and staff will conduct learning styles inventory - Early Intervention Program (EIP) services daily - Tutors (Title I funded) Employee and contract to serve Kdg.
 4th with primary focus on 2nd -4th grades in the core academic content areas and secondary focus on Kdg. and 1st based upon funding and prioritized academic needs.
-Services will be provided during school, after school, and during summer acceleration with math, science and social studies
+Services will be provided during school, after school, and during summer acceleration with reading, math, science and social studies. - Use effective methods and instructional strategies that are based on scientifically based research that: - o strengthen the core academic program in the school. - increase the amount and quality of learning time, such as providing an extended school year and before- or after-school and summer programs and opportunities, and help provide an enriched and accelerated curriculum - include strategies for meeting the educational needs of historically underserved populations